hack-r/MMEES/README.md

 The script can be run from the command line with a number of arguments:

 ```
-python main.py -query "OpenAI" -pages 2 -o "openai_info.csv" -e "american" -PP -Ng
+python mmees.py -query "OpenAI" -pages 2 -o "openai_info.csv" -e "american" -PP -Ng
 ```

 Here are the available options:

+* `-e` : The search engine to use (default: "google").
+Options are "google", "bing", "duckduckgo", "yahoo", "yandex", "baidu", "yelp", "naver", "glocation", "all", or "american".
+The "american" option includes all engines except Baidu, Naver, and Yandex.
+The "glocation" option uses Google Search by location, with Rockville, MD as the default location.
 * `-E` : Enable email scraping (default: True)
 * `-Eo` : Email only output
+* `-key` : Your Serp API key
 * `-N` : Enable named entity scraping (default: True)
 * `-Ng` : Exclude .gov emails
+* `-o` : Output filename (default: 'emails.csv')
 * `-P` : Enable phone number scraping (default: True)
 * `-PP` : Enable post-processing (lowercase and dedupe)
-* `-e` : The search engine to use (default: "google").
-Options are "google", "bing", "duckduckgo", "yahoo", "yandex", "baidu", "yelp", "naver", "glocation", "all", or "american".
-The "american" option includes all engines except Baidu, Naver, and Yandex.
-The "glocation" option uses Google Search by location, with Rockville, MD as the default location.
-* `-key` : Your Serp API key
-* `-o` : Output filename (default: 'emails.csv')
 * `-pages` : Number of search results pages to scrape per engine (default: 2)
 * `-query` : The query to use for the search (default: 'test')
+* `-S` : Enable entity detection via SpaCy (make sure you have downloaded the model... see  Important Installation Note.txt).
+This option is not recommended and may require manual editing of mmees.py.

 It is **HIGHLY recommended** to use the "-PP" option.
 Results are written in "long" format while the app is running.
 If it completes successfully with the "-PP" option enabled it will, among other things, attempt to transform the data set from long to wide.
 This is only somewhat possible as a single page may have multiple emails, phone numbers, and names, however you'll still end up with a shorter data set than the long version.
 Names tend to generate a lot of uninteresting matches, so I've limited it to those that appear to have a first and last name, with an optional middle initial.